simonmicro/Dear-Templates/SSH - Jailing with Alpine Linux (Docker).md

 summary: SSH user Jailing with Docker and bindfs mounts
 ---

 > This is an improved version of the [native SSH Jailing](../ssh-jailing-with-alpine-linux-native/), because multiple users will use the same environment (the Docker container) - instead of own directories.
 This saves disk space and allows the typical Docker features to be used (e.g. CPU and memory limiting).
-Also updates are much easier...
+Also updates are much faster and easier...

 # Basic idea #
 * SSH daemon inside Docker container